 The identified risk industries can potentially demand low skilled workers and inexpensive labour, leaving individuals vulnerable to underpayment, withholding of wages and excessive work hours.
-As a majority of the Group's operations are focussed on Australia, Timberlink considers these risks to be relatively low.
-Nonetheless, expenditure in these industries account for approximately 1% of total FY23 procurement spend with approximately 75% of spend supported by a due diligence questionnaire.
-99% of these suppliers (by procurement spend) operate wholly in Australia and/or New Zealand reinforcing the relatively low risk in this area.
+As most of the Group's operations are focussed on Australia, Timberlink considers these risks to be relatively low.
+Nonetheless, expenditure in these industries account for approximately 2.5% of total FY24 procurement spend with approximately 57% of spend supported by a due diligence questionnaire.
+Nearly all these suppliers (by procurement spend) operate wholly in Australia and/or New Zealand reinforcing the relatively low risk in this area.